engbyume/l-ume-project-logs/Arduino/v0.3_portable_strap/README.md

-# LUME v0.3 — Portable Strap Prototype
+# L-UME v0.3 — Portable Strap Prototype
 ---
 **Purpose:**
 Transition LUME from bench prototype to a portable, on‑body system capable of recording real motion data.